La Salle High School (Union Gap, Washington): Athletics

 Since the school was founded in 1998, La Salle has won four team State Championships and many tennis, golf, and track individual State Championships.
-Home to the La Salle Lightning, the school offers cheer, football, soccer, volleyball, cross country, basketball, track, tennis, golf, baseball, boys soccer and softball teams.
+Home to the La Salle Lightning, the school offers cheer, football, soccer, volleyball, cross country, basketball, track, tennis, golf, baseball, boys soccer, and softball teams.
 In 2010 La Salle opted up to the 1A classification and currently competes in the South Central Athletic Conference (SCAC) athletic league.

 In the 2018–2019 school year, La Salle won both the 1A Girls' Soccer State Championship and the 1A Girls' Basketball State Championship.

-Student life

-ASB

-La Salle activities offered throughout the year include Dances, Homecoming, Prom, weekly video announcements, lunchtime intramurals, and rallies.

-Campus Ministry

-Alongside the Director of Campus Ministry and adult chaperones, student campus ministers organize activities to nurture and promote the spiritual development of students.
-After school community service, extended service immersion trips, class retreats, all school prayer services and masses and justice education activities are among the programs led by Campus Ministry.

 Campus

 La Salle has been developing its master plan since moving to the Union Gap campus in 2000.
 The academic buildings include Roy Hall, Lightning Hall, the Gamache Science Center and several temporary classrooms where future buildings will be built.
 At the center of campus is the Gamache Chapel of Saint John Baptist de La Salle.
 On the back of a chapel is a stage which opens up to a large outdoor amphitheater which holds many of the school's celebrations including graduation.
 The forty acre campus includes a soccer, baseball, fastpitch, practice football field and large gymnasium, as well as a number of tennis courts and a weight lifting facility.
 On far end of campus near the Ahtanum Creek, La Salle has built a full service fish hatchery in cooperation with the Yakama Nation.
 The hatchery is completely managed by La Salle students and teachers and is helping to re-establish important salmon runs on this area of the watershed.
 Nearby the hatchery students operate beehives that produce Lightning Honey each year and serve as a resource for scientific study.

-Most recently the school's student center and gymnasium have been completed.
-Additional building plans include a classroom building, visual and performing art center, media tech center, administration building and football stadium.
+Recently, the school completed construction of its weights and exercise facility, with plans for additional buildings in the works, including an administration building, a classroom building, a visual and performing arts center, a media tech center, and a football stadium.